 Will the Health Occupations program be a good fit for my son or daughter?

-- This program, is for students in grades 9-12 within Somerset County that want to pursue a license in the Healthcare Industry.
+- This program is for students in grades 9-12 within Somerset County that want to pursue a license in the Healthcare Industry.
 The class incorporates both theory and clinical work where students visit and volunteer at healthcare facilities.
 Students obtain their First Aid and Blood Borne Pathogen Card through the program.
-Additionally, students will be enrolled in a First Responder certification class (this is the certification that fireman and policeman receive) through the program where they will receive their Health Care CPR Provider card.
-Students have an opportunity to earn up to 6 college credits via Rutgers University if they enter our program as a Freshman.
-All seniors will have an opportunity to earn 4 college credits via Raritan Valley Community College.
-Additionally, during senior year students can enroll in an afterschool Certified Nursing Assistant class, Home Health Aid, Phlebotomy, and EKG Certification with Prestige Medical.
-During the summer students can receive their Emergency Medical Technical Certification through Robert Wood Johnson Hospital and also earn 6 college credits.
+Additionally, students will be enrolled in a First Responder certification class (this is the certification that fireman and policemen receive) through the program where they will receive their Health Care CPR Provider card.
+Students have an opportunity to earn up to 6 college credits via Rutgers University.
+All seniors will have an opportunity to earn 4 college credits via Raritan Valley Community College contingent upon GPA.
+Additionally, during senior year students can enroll in an afterschool Certified Nursing Assistant class, Home Health Aid, Phlebotomy, and EKG Certification with Prestige Medical Solutions.
+During the summer, students can receive their Emergency Medical Technical Certification through Robert Wood Johnson Hospital and also earn 6 college credits.

 There are several different certifications/college credit outcomes the Health Occupation program offers based on student ability and motivation.
 What are they?